 Teton County Emergency Medical Service is a volunteer service.
 There are ambulances

 in Choteau, Fairfield and Power.
-Quick responder teams are scattered thoughout the
+Quick responder teams are scattered throughout the

-county as well as in the towns of Dutton and Pendroy.
-Power has a combination of
+county as well as in the town Pendroy.

 Dispatch of the ambulance and quick response units is normally done through the

-Teton County Sheriff's office with the most frequent souce of information coming
+Teton County Sheriff's office with the most frequent source of information coming

 EMS provides basic life support, including airway management, bleeding control,